Gies College of Business: Campus

 Wohlers Hall, formerly known as Commerce West, was built in 1963.
 Albert H. and Jane Wohlers provided a $6 million naming gift in 2000 for renovations.

-The Business Instructional Facility (commonly referred to as "BIF"), approved by the UI Board of Trustees on July 14, 2004, stands opposite of Wohlers Hall across Sixth Street.
+The Business Instructional Facility (commonly referred to as "BIF"), passed by the UI Board of Trustees on July 14, 2004, stands opposite of Wohlers Hall across Sixth Street.
 The $62 million project, designed by architect Cesar Pelli, is LEED-certified because of its "green", environmentally friendly elements.

+Steven S. Wymer Hall opened for the start of the Fall 2025 semester.
+The nearly 100,000-square-foot facility features flexible hybrid classrooms, informal collaboration spaces, and student focused lounges.
+Wymer Hall was made possible by a $25 million lead gift from alumnus Steven Wymer.

 Academic departments

 Gies College of Business houses three departments: Accountancy, Business Administration, and Finance.